calhounbryce13/free-code-camp-project-timestamp/README.md

 ## Running the Project
 1. Clone the repo:
    git clone `https://github.com/calhounbryce13/free-code-camp-project-timestamp/tree/main`

-   cd <project-folder>
+3. Navigate to the project folder on your machine

-2. Install dependencies:
+4. Install dependencies:
-   npm install
+   `npm install`

-3. Start the server:
+5. Start the server:
-   npm start
+   `npm start`

-4. Visit http://localhost:3000 in your browser.
+6. Visit `http://localhost:3000` in your browser.

 ## Attribution
 - Starter code provided by freeCodeCamp.